 Our students have opportunities to meet published creative writers and well-known critics through the Writers on the Shore public readings series.
 Students can gain editorial and publishing experience through work on the University’s Scarab literary magazine.
 SU is also home to Literature/Film Quarterly, the longest standing international journal devoted to the study of adaptation.

 Courses of Study

 SU’s program is designed to cover many perspectives, and students take classes in composition, language studies and diversity.
 Our award-winning faculty are the recipients of many prestigious honors such as Fulbright and National Endowment for the Humanities Institute fellowships.
 They are committed to making writing central to undergraduate education and closely mentor students to help them develop the writing and communication skills they need.

-Review our program’s curriculum requirements with this helpful checklist and follow this four-year guide to help you graduate on time.
 Students may also consider our business and professional writing minor.